 Why You Should Watch: The sci-fi comedy series has the crew go to “Jane Austen World” in the 1997 episode, “Beyond a Joke.”

-Where to Watch: Hoopla.
+Where to Watch: Showtime and Showtime Amazon Channel.
 Rent/buy on Digital.
 You can find rare, expensive copies on DVD.

 Why You Should Watch: This ’90s film starring Ashley Judd pays homage to Jane Austen’s Northanger Abbey.

-Amazon Synopsis: Writer Andrew Davies brings Jane Austen’s unfinished last novel vividly to life.
-The village of Sanditon is becoming a fashionable spa resort full of intrigues and dalliances.
-Changing alongside it is the unconventional Charlotte Heywood.
+Amazon Synopsis: Emmy Award®-winning writer Andrew Davies brings Jane Austen’s unfinished last novel vividly to life.
+The once-sleepy fishing village of Sanditon is transforming into a fashionable spa resort full of intrigues and dalliances.
+Changing alongside it is the impulsive and unconventional Charlotte Heywood, who journeys to discover herself–and find love on her own terms.

 Where to Watch: PBS Passport, PBS Masterpiece Amazon Channel.
 Buy on digital and DVD.